The answers to these questions were written mostly by our director Brenna Kate Simonds with input from the rest of the leadership team.

 What is the mission of Alive in Christ?

-Alive in Christ is an inter-denominational, Christ-centered ministry helping Christian men and women find freedom in their struggle with same-sex attraction, primarily through discipleship and mentoring.
+Alive in Christ is an inter-denominational, Christ-centered ministry helping Christian men and women find freedom in their struggle with same-sex attraction and gender dysphoria, primarily through discipleship and mentoring.

 What does Alive in Christ actually do?

 Alive in Christ has a number of facets to the ministry.
-We have 3 support groups: a weekly group in Boston for Christians experiencing same-sex attraction, a monthly group in Boston for those with gay friends or family members also, and a monthly group in East Taunton for friends, family and strugglers.
+We have 4 support groups: a weekly group in Boston for Christians experiencing same-sex attraction, two monthly groups for those with gay friends or family members also, and a monthly group for females experiencing same-sex attraction.
+Currently, all 4 groups are meeting virtually.

 We speak regularly at area churches.
 We preach and share testimonies in church services, as well as providing training for churches through several tools, including our primary training Same-Sex Attraction & the Church: Compassion without Compromise.